Azzinoth/VisualNodeSystem/README.md

 This library provides a powerful framework for creating and managing visual node systems.
 These are typically used in graphical programming environments, game logic builders, and AI behavior tree editors.

-Master branch is free of tests to maintain its lightweightness.
+Master branch is free of tests to keep it lightweight.
 All test-related stuff (except GitHub Actions) is located in the [Tests Branch](https://github.com/Azzinoth/VisualNodeSystem/tree/tests)

 ## Key Features

-- **Unchanged Dear Imgui**: This project does not depend on modifications to Dear Imgui.
+- **Unchanged Dear ImGui**: This project does not depend on modifications to Dear ImGui.

 - **Zoom**: Zoom functionality enables detailed viewing and efficient navigation.
 The font system ensures precise text rendering at various zoom levels.
 <div align="center">
     <img src="https://github.com/Azzinoth/VisualNodeSystem/blob/media/Zoom.gif" width="60%">
 </div>

 - **Reroute Nodes**: Reroute nodes offer enhanced organization for clearer, more readable visual graphs, enabling flexible customization of connection paths.
-Also they simplify debugging by making connections traceable.
-To add reroute node just double click on connection.
+They also simplify debugging by making connections traceable.
+To add a reroute node, just double-click on a connection.
 <div align="center">
     <img src="https://github.com/Azzinoth/VisualNodeSystem/blob/media/RerouteNodes.gif" width="60%">
 </div>